PhaserArray/EDMC-Solo-Indicator/README.md

 # EDMC-Solo-Indicator
-Readds the solo indicator to EDMC
+Readds the solo indicator to EDMC after the CMDR name